New U.N. climate deal struck, critics say gains modest

 Environmentalists said governments wasted valuable time by focusing on a handful of specific words in the negotiating text, and failed to raise emissions cuts to a level high enough to reduce global warming.

-Sunday's deal follows years of failed attempts to impose legally-binding, international cuts on emerging polluters, such as China and India, as well as rich nations.
-Poor countries argue they should deserve leeway to catch up in development.
+Sunday's deal follows years of failed attempts to impose legally-binding, international cuts on emerging giants, such as China and India, as well as rich nations like the United States.

+The developed world had already accepted formal targets under a first phase of the Kyoto Protocol, which runs out at the end of next year, although Washington never ratified its commitment.

-Sunday's deal extends Kyoto until the end of 2017, ensuring there is no gap between commitment periods.
-EU delegates said lawyers would have to reconcile those dates with existing EU legislation.
+Sunday's deal extends Kyoto until the end of 2017, ensuring there is no gap between commitment periods, but EU delegates said lawyers would have to reconcile those dates with existing EU legislation.

 LEAST-BAD OPTION